-Vials of both Pfizer-BioNTech and Moderna may contain extra doses of vaccine.
-Vaccine administrators may use any extra vaccine that can be easily drawn up in a syringe to meet the dose requirements.
+Vials of both Pfizer-BioNTech and Moderna are expected to contain at least one extra dose of vaccine.
+Depending on the type of needle and syringes used, additional vaccine may remain in the vial.
+Vaccine administrators may use any extra vaccine that can be easily drawn up in a syringe to meet the full dose requirements.
 Extra vaccine fluid from more than one vial CANNOT be combined to produce extra doses.
-This is particularly important because the vaccination doesn't contain preservatives.
+This is particularly important because the vaccination does not contain preservatives.
 Enter all vaccines given into NYSIIS/CIR, including any additional vaccines given, however do not modify inventory in anticipation of extra doses.
 For additional information please see Pfizer-BioNTech guidance and Moderna guidance for extra doses.
+Extra vaccine has not been observed in the Janssen (Johnson & Johnson) vials beyond the expected five doses.